otaviocc/Coltrane/README.md

 # Coltrane

-A Swift runtime that builds on the ideas of **Anahy**, the multithreaded scheduling model described in [*Exploiting Multithreaded Programming on Cluster Architectures*](https://ieeexplore.ieee.org/abstract/document/1430058/) (HPCS 2005) and in [*Anahy: A Programming Environment for Cluster Computing*](https://link.springer.com/chapter/10.1007/978-3-540-71351-7_16) (VECPAR 2006): a library for describing application *concurrency* (logical threads and data dependencies) and letting a runtime schedule it onto the *parallelism* the hardware provides (real threads pinned to cores).
+A Swift runtime that builds on the ideas of **Anahy**, the multithreaded scheduling model described in [*Exploiting Multithreaded Programming on Cluster Architectures*](https://ieeexplore.ieee.org/abstract/document/1430058/) (HPCS 2005) and in [*Anahy: A Programming Environment for Cluster Computing*](https://link.springer.com/chapter/10.1007/978-3-540-71351-7_16) (VECPAR 2006): a library for describing application *concurrency* (logical threads and data dependencies) and letting a runtime schedule it onto the *parallelism* the hardware provides (real threads, one per core, pinned to their core on Linux and placed by the OS scheduler on macOS).
 Single-machine, multi-core.
 The cluster layer of the original model is out of scope.

 You write `spawn`/`join` and never reason about cores or thread pools.
 The runtime builds a [**DAG**](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of tasks implicitly from the nesting of `spawn` calls and schedules it onto a fixed pool of **Virtual Processors**, each a real OS thread with the pool sized to the core count by default, using **work-helping**: an idle or joining VP executes pending descendant tasks itself rather than blocking.